mozilla-services/syncstorage-rs/docs/src/tools/payload_link_reconciler.md

 | `result` | `success`, `failure` | Whether the object was deleted |
 | `reason` | `invalid_url`, `gcs_error` | Failure only. `invalid_url` means the `gs://` URL did not parse and no delete was attempted; `gcs_error` means GCS rejected it |

-The counter firing at all means writes are failing after their payload reached GCS, so read it against the write error rate rather than on its own. `result:failure` is the more interesting cut: those objects are now leaked until the 30 day lifecycle policy reaps them.
+The cleanup counter firing at all means writes are failing after their payload reached GCS, so read it against the write error rate rather than on its own. `result:failure` is the more interesting cut: those objects are now leaked until the 30 day lifecycle policy reaps them.
 A steady `reason:invalid_url` is a code bug rather than an operational problem, since the URL is one syncserver just generated.

-Note the gap: there are no counters or timers on the upload and download paths, so offload's contribution to request latency is not visible in metrics today.
+Note that an unparseable URL issues no GCS call and so has no `cleanup.duration` alongside it.

 Worth alerting on: